Naville/Nitpicking-OpenSourceObfuscators/Pluto/README.md

 MBA should be used here directly, instead of relying on another standalone pass (which is also retarded, which we'll elaborate later.)

+### GlobalEncryption

+- Decrypt all GlobalVariables in constructor provides next to no protection at all.
+- Module Constructors are not always the first user-related code to run, Objective-C runtime initialization takes place before the ctor, which results in Objective-C constructed from obfuscated strings, hence completely broke the program.

+### RandomControlFlow

+Loading from an unitialized memory (the alloca without store), is an UB and will trigger bugs like [54545](https://github.com/llvm/llvm-project/issues/54545) if no extra steps are done to take care of it.
+I can now safely say no such step is done properly